 I will say, if you are going to make these ahead of time and freeze them for longer than a few hours, they will harden up considerably.
 Be sure to let them soften in the refrigerator for an hour or so before serving.

 4 large eggs, separated*

 1/2 cup fresh lemon juice

 Prepare four 3/4-cup capacity ramekins by fitting them with paper collars.
 Cut strips of parchment that are 1 inch longer than the diameter of the ramekin and 1 inch higher than the height of the ramekin.
 Wrap the paper strip around the ramekin and secure with tape.

 In a medium glass or metal bowl, whisk together the egg yolks, lemon juice, stevia and salt.
 Set over a saucepan of barely simmering water, but do not allow bottom of bowl to touch water.
 Whisk constantly until mixture just begins to thicken, 8-12 minutes.
-Remove the bowl from the saucepan and continue to stir until mixture is thick enough to coat the back of a spoon.
+Remove the bowl from the saucepan, add citrus zest, and continue to stir until mixture is thick enough to coat the back of a spoon.
 Press a piece of plastic wrap flush to the surface of the curd and refrigerate until completely chilled, at least 2 hours.

 When curd is chilled, whip cream in a large bowl until stiff peaks form when beaters are lifted.
 In another large bowl, combine egg whites and cream of tartar.
 With clean beaters, beat the whites until foamy.
 Gradually add erythritol and continue to beat stiff but not dry.